 In order for an applicants file to be reviewed for a prospective interview, all aspects to the application must be submitted, received, and processed by the Office of Admissions.
-This process can take 4-6 weeks if everything required is submitted at the same time to TMDSAS.
-(Remember: Texas Tech also has a secondary application which must be completed by all applicants.)
+This process can take 4-6 weeks if everything required is submitted at the same time to the Texas Medical and Dental School Application Service (TMDSAS).
+Seven of the eight Texas medical schools, the three dental schools and the veterinary school have developed a common application, administered and processed through the TMDSAS, currently based out of Austin (Remember: Texas Tech also has a secondary application which must be completed by all applicants.)